Sclerotherapy In Traverse City & Cadillac, MI

 What Is Sclerotherapy?

-Sclerotherapy is a vein treatment primarily used to treat Varicose Veins.
+Sclerotherapy is a vein treatment primarily used to treat Spider Veins and Varicose Veins.
 Sclerotherapy involves the use of a very small needle to inject a solution into the diseased veins.
 The solutions work by causing the veins to shrink, close off, and gradually disappear.
 At Northern Michigan Vein Specialists in Cadillac and Traverse City, MI we specialize in treating vein conditions with Sclerotherapy.

 Candidates For Sclerotherapy